 Yet on Labor Day, September 2, 2013—her fifth try—Nyad achieved her dream, swimming 110 miles between Havana and Key West.
 Accompanied by a support team and in the water for more than two days, she became the first person to swim from Cuba to Florida without a shark cage or fins, doing so at 64 years old.

-The tri-lingual Nyad, who has been inducted into the International Swimming Hall of Fame and the International Women's Sports Hall of Fame, is also a published author.
+The tri-lingual Nyad, who has been inducted into the International Swimming Hall of Fame and the International Women's Sports Hall of Fame, is also a successful author.
 She's written the memoir Other Shores (1978) as well as Diana Nyad's Basic Training for Women (1981) and Boss of Me: The Keyshawn Johnson Story (1999).
 In 2015, she published her latest work, Find a Way.
 This memoir covers her efforts to swim from Florida to Cuba, a journey she finally completed in 2013.